I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 Protect confidential information.

-Perform actions that increase the likelihood of the deal being closed:
+Take actions that increase the likelihood of the deal closing:

 In the event of a conflict of interest between the client and a personal relationship representing the counterparty, the priority should be protecting the client (cf. fiduciary duty, variable compensation…).

 Should a broker provide exclusivity on their client to a counterparty broker?
-No, as it contradicts fiduciary duty.
+No, as it goes against the fiduciary duty.

 Protect the middlemen (e.g., brokers...):